pub struct InitialQuicConnection<Tx, M>{ /* private fields */ }Expand description

 pub fn stats(&self) -> &Arc<Mutex<QuicConnectionStats>>

-A handle to the QuicConnectionStats
+A handle to the QuicConnectionStats for this connection.

 §Note

-Initially, these stats represent the state when the [quiche::Connection] was created.
+Initially, these stats represent the state when the quiche::Connection was created.
 They are updated when the connection is closed, so this getter exists primarily to grab a handle early on.

 Sourcepub fn handshake_fut<A: ApplicationOverQuic>(